The stationary horizon and semi-infinite geodesics in the directed landscape: Directed landscape and the KPZ fixed point

 Next, we find (approximately) where the maximizers of $M_{U}$ on $x\geq 0$ are.
-The function $M_U(x;t)$ has leading order $-x^2/(t-s)$, so it has a maximizer on $x \ge 0$.
+The function $M_U(x;t)$ has leading order $-(x - y)^2/(t-s)$, so maximizers exist on $x \ge 0$.
 A quick computation shows that $M_U(0;t) = o(t)$, so by~\eqref{Mlm}, all maximizers are strictly positive for sufficiently large $t$.
 Hence, for any maximizer $x$, $M_U'(x;t) = 0$.
 First, note that